Rape in Greek mythology: Theater

 Cassandra is shown on stage in Agamemnon, the defeated Trojan, raped at the fall of Troy, clothed in barbaric costume.
-Clytemnestra comments on her barbaric speech, comparing her to a swallow, a possible reference to Prokne, whose husband Tereus raped her sister Philomela and tore out her tongue.
-The sisters murdered Prokne's son in revenge, and Prokne became a nightingale whose song sounded like her murdered son's name (Itys).
-Aeschylus makes other comparisons between Cassandra and Prokne later in the play.
+Clytemnestra comments on her barbaric speech, comparing her to a swallow, a possible reference to Procne, whose husband Tereus raped her sister Philomela and tore out her tongue.
+The sisters murdered Procne's son in revenge, and Procne became a nightingale whose song sounded like her murdered son's name (Itys).
+Aeschylus makes other comparisons between Cassandra and Procne later in the play.

 Of the drama produced in the Golden Age of Athens era, The Suppliants by Aeschylus opens with the 50 female descendants of Io (who was raped by Zeus) who are forced to marry against their will and raped.
 They kill their husbands on the eve of their wedding.

 In the play Hippolytus by Euripides, Phaedra, stepmother of Hippolytos falsely accuses the protagonist of rape.
 Hippolytos, son of Hippolyta and Theseus, has previously announced his rejection of Aphrodite and heterosexual lifestyle, claiming association with Artemis and stating he will remain chaste and not take on the burdens of ruling.
 Upon Phaedra's false accusations Hippolytos' father exiles him and beseeches Poseidon to kill his son.

-Depictions in Art
+Depictions in art

 In the 5th century BC the city of Athens, then newly relieved from the tyrant Pisistratus by the reforms of Cleisthenes, red-figure pottery was the latest trend in ceramic arts.
 In black figure pottery from earlier times gods were spectators of the scenes between satyrs and maenads on Dionysiac vases, or between heroes and their women.
 Attic red figure pottery represent the first known depictions of gods assaulting mortal women, showing the god pursuing the woman with one arm outstretched, holding a phallic symbol in the other, or otherwise having caught the women and grabbing her.
-Women are depicted as shocked, terrified, with arms raised in resistance or self-defense. and usually attempting to flee.
+Women are depicted as shocked, terrified, with arms raised in resistance or self-defense and usually attempting to flee.
 Fathers are often shown enthroned, yet unable to intercede to prevent the rape.
 This depiction of rape becomes established in the popular culture of Athens until the end of the period known as the "Golden Age of Athens".